GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 I jumped back in shock, as I realized Frau whispered straight into my ear.

-<div class="text-quoted">“J--J-Just what are you gonna do...?
+<div class="text-quoted">“J-J-Just what are you gonna do...?
 L-Leak my hidden secrets on @channel's f-filthy boards...?!
-S-Steal Kill-Ballads u-u-unpublished cheats...?!”</div>
+S-Steal Kill-Ballads u-unpublished cheats...?!”</div>

 Still struggling to recover from that sudden voice, I ignored her absurd accusations.
 After reading the mail's sender, I couldn't let her off the hook that easily.